 Digital Appliances Designed for a Better Lifestyle

-On the back of unprecedented growth in the company’s digital appliances business in 2014, Samsung’s Digital Appliance Business looks to continue its impressive growth by enhancing the aesthetics of consumers’ everyday lives.
+Innovation for Samsung’s Digital Appliances is putting the company on track for yet more success, following a year of unprecedented growth in the company’s home appliances business.

-The Chef Collection, infused with the know-how of Michelin-starred chefs, truly transformed the kitchen appliances category during the past year.
-Now, Samsung is launching the second phase of the project by bringing their passion for cooking directly into the kitchen.
-Through the regularly updated Chef Collection App, star chefs will share their recipes and tips and tricks to help consumers create that perfect culinary experience.
-For a limited time, consumers who purchase a Chef Collection appliance package are eligible to receive an exclusive Chef Collection tablet, with the pre-installed Chef Collection app which guides consumers through the cooking process step-by-step.
+The Chef Collection, infused with the know-how of Michelin-starred chefs, truly transformed the kitchen appliances category during 2014.
+Now Samsung is launching the second phase of the project, bringing their passion for cooking directly into the kitchen.
+Star chefs will share their recipes and tips and tricks through the Chef Collection App, which - thanks to regular updates - will help consumers create that perfect culinary experience.
+For a limited time, consumers who purchase a Chef Collection appliance package are eligible to receive an exclusive Chef Collection tablet with the pre-installed Chef Collection app.
+It will guide consumers through the cooking process step-by-step.
 The tablet also comes with a custom butcher block and an engraved tablet stand.

 Samsung’s new award-winning Flex DuoTM oven range with Dual DoorTM brings perfect flexibility to the home kitchen.
-It’s a concept that combines three ovens into one, as two doors that have been integrated into one oven to provide three cooking configurations to tackle any meal demand.
-It can become either a large oven perfect for that big meal, or can quickly become two ovens to make two separate dishes, such as a roast in one and a cake in the other.
+It’s a concept that combines three ovens into one.
+The two doors integrate to provide three cooking configurations: The oven can either be large enough for that perfect big meal, or quickly transform into two ovens to make two separate dishes, such as a roast in one and a cake in the other.
 The Smart Divider separates the ovens to make sure neither heat nor smells transfer from one dish to the other – performance, efficiency and flexibility combined in a single oven.

-For a family with children, persistent stains in the laundry can be a frequent problem.
+For any family with children, persistent stains in the laundry are a frequent problem.
 Samsung makes it easy to pretreat stains with the Samsung activewashTM top-loader washing machine.
-Treatment and pre-wash take place in the activewashTM’s built-in sink, complete with water jet and scrubbing surface, after which laundry is dropped straight into the washing machine below.
+Treatment and pre-wash take place in the activewashTM’s built-in sink, complete with water jet and scrubbing surface, from where laundry can be dropped straight into the washing machine below.
 No more drip trails from the sink to the washer.
-Additionally, Samsung’s proprietary Super Speed technology has now decreased wash time down to 36 minutes.
+Additionally, Samsung’s proprietary Super Speed technology has now reduced wash time to as little as 36 minutes.

-Samsung also launched its revolutionary POWERbot VR9000 robotic vacuum cleaner.
+Samsung also launched its POWERbot VR9000 robotic vacuum cleaner.
 Its Digital Inverter Motor delivers up to 60 times stronger suction power than previous robotic vacuums.
 Thanks to Visionary Mapping Plus, the POWERbot creates a complete map of the home, and calculates the most efficient cleaning path.
 It even finds its way back to its docking station for recharging.

-MILK VR to Feature Streaming Virtual Reality Content
+MILK VR Delivers Virtual Reality Content

-Samsung will continue to innovate in the mobile space.
+Samsung continues to innovate in the mobile space.
 While next-generation devices will follow in the footsteps of the Galaxy Note Edge, the Gear S and the Gear VR, content offerings will continue to expand through Samsung MILK.
-Until now a streaming music service with millions of active users worldwide, Samsung MILK is not only adding its video discovery service, MILK Video, but will also move to Smart TVs, and – for the music part – to the Web as well.
+Until now a streaming music service with millions of active users worldwide, Samsung MILK is not only adding its video discovery service, MILK Video, but will also expand to Smart TVs, and – for the music part – to the Web as well.